CARINA POPOVICI - AI FOR ART: FORGERY OR HIDDEN MASTERPIECE?

 Who is Carina Popovici?

-ANTONIA CUREL - HOMEOFFICE - OFFICEHOME: HOW CRISES HELP US SOLVE THE HOUSING SHORTAGE
+ANTONIA CRUEL - HOMEOFFICE - OFFICEHOME: HOW CRISES HELP US SOLVE THE HOUSING SHORTAGE

 Have you ever wondered what will happen to the ever-growing empty office space?
 COVID-19 has led to a “work from home revolution” with the profound and lasting effect of office space lying vacant.
 Simultaneously, we experience an urban housing shortage.
 Perhaps instead of building new we can repurpose existing spaces and solve two problems at the same time: housing shortage and climate change.
 In her talk, Antonia reveals the high potential of transforming offices into temporary housing facilities and as a byproduct reduce carbon dioxide emissions.
 Listen and learn how we could not only provide more people with homes but at the same time prevent accelerating global climate change by simply not building.